VincentLanglet/Twig-CS-Fixer/README.md

 Ensures there is a single space after `:` in hashes and `,` in arrays and hashes.

-Removes spaces after an opening parenthesis and before a closing parenthesis in expressions.
+Removes any space after an opening parenthesis and before a closing parenthesis in expressions.

-Removes spaces before and after the following operators: `|`, `.`, `[]`.
+Removes any space before and after the following operators: `|`, `.`, `[]`.

-Removes spaces before and after parenthesis in filter and function calls.
+Removes any space before and after parenthesis in filter and function calls.

-Removes spaces before and after opening and closing of arrays and hashes.
+Removes any space before and after opening and closing of arrays and hashes.

 ## Custom configuration